Fonds 341 Marion Hill fonds

 Scope and content:

-0341.03.033 File – CGIT Camp, Lake Saskatoon [1939] 1 photograph; b & w; 5 x 8 in.
+0341.03.033 Item – CGIT Camp, Lake Saskatoon [1939] 1 photograph : b&w ; 5 x 8 in.

 Scope and content:

 Girls at CGIT Camp on Saskatoon Island ca. 1940.
 From left to right, Evelyn/Kay Keys, Flora Lawlor, Rhoda Patterson, and four girls from the Sudeten settlement at Tupper Creek south of Dawson Creek.
-The Sudetens had recently arrived at Tupper Creek, and this was a way to acclimatize them to the local population.

-0341.03.034-040 File – CGIT Camp, Lake Saskatoon [1939] 7 photographs; b & w; assorted sizes
+0341.03.034-040 Item – CGIT Camp, Lake Saskatoon [1939] 7 photographs : b&w

 Scope and content:

-Seven casual snapshots of CGIT camp on Saskatoon Island include the group cooking on the lakeshore, Marion Heller in her uniform, the Beaverlodge United Church troop, leaders Kay Smith and Valerie Ellwood, the entire camp body, and a group of girls doing the Sailors Horn Pipe Dance, taught to them by Valerie Ellwood.
+Seven casual snapshots of CGIT camp on Saskatoon Island include the group cooking on the lakeshore, Marion Heller in her uniform, the Beaverlodge United Church troop, leaders Kay Smith and Valerie Ellwood, the entire camp, and a group of girls doing the Sailors Horn Pipe Dance, taught to them by Valerie Ellwood.

 Scope and content: